Trauma Therapy · Toronto, ON

 Complex PTSD (C-PTSD)

-The cumulative impact of prolonged or repeated trauma — often from childhood neglect, emotional abuse, or growing up in an unpredictable or invalidating environment.
-C-PTSD includes the symptoms of PTSD plus difficulties with emotional regulation, a persistent negative self-image, and challenges in relationships.
-Many people with C-PTSD don’t recognise their experience as trauma because it was “just how things were.”
+The cumulative impact of prolonged or repeated trauma — often from childhood neglect, emotional abuse, or growing up in an unpredictable environment.
+Many people with C-PTSD don't recognise their experience as trauma because it was "just how things were."

 Childhood Trauma

-Experiences from early life that continue to shape how you relate to yourself and others as an adult.
-This includes physical, emotional, or sexual abuse, neglect, household dysfunction, parental addiction, or loss of a caregiver.
-Even experiences that seem “not that bad” on the surface can have a lasting impact when they happen during critical developmental years.
+Experiences from early life that continue to shape how you relate to yourself and others as an adult — abuse, neglect, household dysfunction, parental addiction, or loss of a caregiver.
+Even experiences that seem "not that bad" can have a lasting impact.

 Emotional abuse, coercive control, physical violence, betrayal, and patterns of toxic or exploitative relationships.
-Relationship trauma affects your ability to trust, your sense of self-worth, and your capacity for emotional intimacy.
-It can also create cycles that repeat across multiple relationships.
+It affects your ability to trust, your self-worth, and your capacity for intimacy — and can repeat across multiple relationships.

 Medical Trauma

 Difficult diagnoses, invasive procedures, birth trauma, ICU experiences, and chronic illness.
-Medical trauma is often overlooked because the focus is on physical recovery, but the psychological impact — feeling helpless, out of control, or unsafe in your own body — can be profound.
+Often overlooked because the focus is on physical recovery — but feeling helpless or unsafe in your own body can be profound.

 Grief-Related Trauma

 Sudden or unexpected loss, traumatic bereavement, and complicated grief.
-When loss happens under traumatic circumstances — or when grief gets stuck — the mourning process can become intertwined with trauma responses, making it difficult to process either one.
+When loss happens under traumatic circumstances — or when grief gets stuck — mourning can become intertwined with trauma responses.

-Car accidents, physical assaults, robberies, workplace accidents, and other sudden events.
+Car accidents, physical assaults, robberies, and workplace accidents.
 Even when the physical injuries heal, the psychological impact can persist — hypervigilance while driving, fear of certain locations, difficulty feeling safe in public.

-The psychological impact of racism, discrimination, intergenerational trauma, and cultural displacement.
-This includes the cumulative stress of microaggressions, systemic racism, immigration-related losses, and the transmission of trauma across generations within families and communities.
+The psychological impact of racism, discrimination, intergenerational trauma, and cultural displacement — the cumulative stress of microaggressions, systemic racism, immigration-related losses, and trauma transmitted across generations.

 There's no single right way to heal from trauma.
 What works depends on your history, your symptoms, and what feels manageable for you.
 Our therapists are trained in multiple evidence-based modalities and will collaborate with you to find the right fit — or the right combination.